History of the Jews in Regensburg: History of the community

 During the first Crusade (1096) the community suffered like many others in Germany.
-An old chronicle says with reference to the persecutions that took place in Franconia and Swabia in 1298 : "The citizens of Ratisbon desired to honor their city by forbidding the persecution of the Jews or the slaying of them without legal sentence."
-The wave of fanaticism which swept over Germany in 1349 was checked at Ratisbon, in a similar spirit, by the declaration of the magistrates and the citizens that they would protect and defend their Jews.
+An old chronicle is quoted as referring to the persecutions that took place in Franconia and Swabia in 1298: "The citizens of Ratisbon desired to honor their city by forbidding the persecution of the Jews or the slaying of them without legal sentence."
+The community completed a new synagogue in the early 13th century The synagogue provided seating for over 300 people.
+Recent archaeological excavations have uncovered the synagogue's foundations and its mikvah.

+Evidence exists of Jewish merchants from Regensburg trading in furs with Russia and Hungary as early as 1050.
+Later, due to multiple occupational restrictions, the Regensburg Jews increasingly focused on banking and, since the Regensburg Jewish Privilege issued by Emperor Frederick Barbarossa in 1182, on trade in precious metals.
+The Regensburg Jews played a significant role as financiers, lending money to monasteries, nobles, merchants, the city treasury, and even the Hanseatic League.
+In 1297, the Archbishop of Salzburg purchased the county of Gastein with money borrowed from Regensburg Jews.
+This wealth is reflected in a cache of 624 14th-century gold coins, thought to be buried in 1388, found in the archaeological dig.

+The wave of religious intolerance which swept over Germany in 1349 was checked again at Ratisbon, in a spirit similar to that of fifty years earlier, by the declaration of the magistrates and the citizens that they would protect and defend their Jews.
 The municipal council again shielded them by punishing only the guilty when, in 1384, a riot occurred because some Jews had been convicted of giving false returns of their property to the tax-assessor.
-The protestations of the magistrates, however, could not protect their wards against the exactions of the emperor Wenzel when (1385–90) he replenished his purse by contributions levied upon the German Jews.
-In the following years they were again heavily taxed by both emperor and dukes, and in 1410 the magistrates, tired of ineffectual protest, took part in the game of spoliation by making an agreement with the duke that the Jews should pay 200 florins a year to him and 60 pounds a year to the city, extraordinary taxes to be divided between the two.
-This marks the turning-point in the history of the Jews of Ratisbon, who were henceforth abandoned to their fate; religious intolerance and social prejudice threatened their very existence.
+The protestations of the magistrates, however, could not protect their wards against emperor Wenzel.
+The right to live in the Holy Roman Empire or in the city of Regensburg began to be tied to multiple tax obligations when, between 1385 and 1390, the emperor replenished his purse with an "imperial Jewish tax" levied upon the German Jews.
+In the following years they were again heavily taxed by both emperor and dukes, and in 1410 the magistrates turned away from ineffectual protest and made an agreement with the duke that the Jews should pay the extraordinarily high tax of 200 florins a year to him and 60 pounds a year to the city.
+This marks the turning-point in the history of the Jews of Ratisbon.
+Over the course of the 15th century, the Jewish community became so impoverished that it could no longer meet these financial demands.